ttenpi/lipu-tenpi/content/tokipona/nimi_mi.md

 - _"Daphne"_ becomes [Teni]{lang="tok-Latn"} (or [Tani]{lang="tok-Latn"})
   - oof, not to diss that name or say it's strictly masculine, but i just know people whose names are Tani. it also doesn't have the same _mouthfeel_ as "daph".
 - _Day_ becomes [Te]{lang="tok-Latn"}
-  - i also don't feel super about that name. it's short, which i like (they say that the shorter your name is, the better a gamer you are...), but it doesn't _feel like me_.
+  - i also don't feel super about that name. it's short, which i like (they say that the shorter your name is, the better a gamer you are...), but it doesn't _feel like me_ (i'm not *that good* of a gamer).

 so, these options aren't viable to me. what's next? you guessed it! _it's [bodging](https://en.wiktionary.org/wiki/bodge#Verb){target="\_blank"} time, baby!_